Top 9 Huawei Phone Problems and How to Fix Them

 Huawei users can surely relate to this and have probably spent hours searching for troubleshooting solutions on the internet.
 But if you do not already have a Huawei smartphone and are planning to buy one, like a Huawei P10, there is no need to shy away from getting it.
 In this article, we have broken down for you the top 6 problems of Huawei phones and provided you solutions on how to fix them.

 - 1. Huawei Camera not Working

 - 2. Huawei Bluetooth Problems

 - 5. Huawei SIM Card Problems

 - 7. Huawei Phone not connecting to Wifi

 - 9. Huawei Phone Not Receiving Text Message

-Cameras are an essential factor in smart phones.
-In fact, more and more people depend on a smart phone's camera specifications when determining which one to buy.
-The more megapixels and tweakable options a smart phone have, the better.
-But camera problems in smart phones have the most popular troubleshooting searches on the web.
+Cameras are an essential factor in smartphones.
+More and more people depend on a smart phone's camera specifications when determining which one to buy.
+The more megapixels and tweakable options a smartphone have, the better.
+But camera problems in smartphones have the most popular troubleshooting searches on the web.
 And most of the time, it is not because of the mobile phone's quality but simply because of natural human errors.

-If you can't take photos with your camera or if it freezes and stops everytime you open to use it, chances are, you have probably exceeded the memory limit of your smart phone with your photos.
+If you can't take photos with your camera or if it freezes and stops every time you open to using it, chances are, you have probably exceeded the memory limit of your smartphone with your photos.
 When this happens, you need to do either of two things: Delete photos and other files from your device storage or save your new photos to your memory card.
 If you are not over the moon about the idea of deleting your precious photos, you can set your camera's settings to save your photos on your memory card.

 Here is what you should do: